kdayers/kdayers.github.io/_pages/about.md

 I am an Assistant Professor in the [math department](https://www.csusm.edu/math/index.html) at California State University San Marcos.
 My [research](kdayers.github.io/publications) is in the area of dynamical systems and ergodic theory.

+I ascribe to the axioms written by [Federico Ardila](fardila.com):

+Axiom 1.
+Mathematical potential is equally present in different groups, irrespective of geographic, demographic, and economic boundaries.

+Axiom 2.
+Everyone can have joyful, meaningful, and empowering mathematical experiences.

+Axiom 3.
+Mathematics is a powerful, malleable tool that can be shaped and used differently by various communities to serve their needs.

+Axiom 4.
+Every student deserves to be treated with dignity and respect.

+These statements should not sound revolutionary, but considering the current practices of the mathematical society, they are a pressing call to action.

 Media Appearances
 =====